luvaas/wuf/angularcomponents-README.md

 ### Revise Generated Files
 We now need to make some modifications to the scaffolded files so that your new component will fit within the WUF component ecosystem.

 Revise the root `angular.json` file at `./angular.json` to include a "production" configuration for your new library component.
-This will allow us to build your library component in Angular's AOT mode will is much more strict than Angular's JIT mode and will help us catch errors during development before they become a bigger problem in a production environment.
+This will allow us to build your library component in Angular's AOT mode which is much more strict than Angular's JIT mode and will help us catch errors during development before they become a bigger problem in a production environment.
 Always build in AOT mode!

 ```json
         "[name-of-library]": {